The Hidden Threat: Manipulation and Abuse of Payment Control Measures

 CONTROL MEASURES

-A very simple bribery method, however, this risk can be mitigated by the introduction of procurement controls and a risk management and compliance approach, specifically:
+Regularly using urgent requirement can end up being a very simple route in which a bribe is requested, particularly if it is a new vendor that is being approached.
+However, this risk can be mitigated by the introduction of procurement controls and a risk management and compliance approach, specifically:

-Does your organisation have a published single source procurement policy and procedure?
+published the single source procurement policy and procedure

-Do the procedures define the circumstances in which advance payments can be used?
+clearly defining procedures and circumstances in which advance payments can be used

 CONCLUSION

-Although an organisation should have ethics and anti-bribery policies and procedures including a hotline that will allow suppliers the opportunity to report a bribe request, it is only when you introduce and follow procurement and finance policy and procedures that you have a greater opportunity to mitigate bribery risk and introduce a more robust compliance programme.
+Although an organisation should have ethics and anti-bribery policies and procedures in place, including a hotline that will allow suppliers the opportunity to report a bribe request, it is only when you introduce compliance with procurement and finance policies and procedures that you have a greater opportunity to mitigate bribery risk.

 Do you want to work with us?